Avengers Trophy Guide and Road Map for PlayStation

-After, at last, earning every other trophy and grinding out levels and equipment in the online game mode for literal days, you will finally have earned this fantastic platinum to display proudly in your collection.
+After, at last, earning every other trophy in this Marvel’s Avengers Trophy Guide and grinding out levels and equipment in the online game mode for literal days, you will finally have earned this fantastic platinum to display proudly in your collection.

 Good luck and congratulations in advance!